klemola/matiasklemola.com/content/articles/albania.md

 It had been a long and jolly beach day in Ksamil.
 I was in a bus, on my way back to the city of Sarandë.
 The bus passed a bar that was painted with the colors of a football team.
 The wall was bright red with the words "Partizani Kampion" in white.
 It looked curious.
 Me and my fiancée had plans to go out for drinks later - we'd seen praise for a cocktail bar called [Jericho][jericho].
 I suggested that we start the evening by checking out the football bar.
 It's one block uphill from the Sarandë central square.

 The bar was almost empty, like most bars in early June.
 It was more like a living room, actually.
 The place was covered in memorabilia of the FK Partizani.
 There were scarves and shirts hanging on the wall, trophies everywhere.
 The inside of the bar was also painted with the team's colors.
 The owner came up to us and told us about his fandom for the team.
-He asked if we could pose with Partizani scarves for a photo, for a Facebook page he administers.
+He asked if we could pose with Partizani scarves for a photo that would be posted to a Facebook page he administers.

 He told us to pick our beers from a fridge - there was no tap.
 While we were enjoying our beers, he brought us snacks from the kitchen.
 Eventually we were the only customers.
 We then felt like guests at somebody's home.
 The owner seemed really happy with us foreigners visiting his bar and the second round of beers was on him.
 An experience like this is a great example of Albanian hospitality!